The Perfect trip in Ireland a 7 days in Ireland itinerary

 Reginald’s Tower

-Reginald’s Tower is found at the highest point of the Viking Triangle, you can’t miss it as there is usually a Viking Boat just in front of the Tower.
+Reginald’s Tower is found at the highest point of the Viking Triangle, you can’t miss it as there is usually a Viking Boat or cutout just in front of the Tower.
 Inside you will find Ireland’s most comprehensive Viking exhibition that includes grave finds from a Warrior’s tomb.
 You can see the Waterford Kite Brooch, weapons and much more.

 Medieval Museum